eddwebster/eddwebster/README.md

   <a href="https://www.twitter.com/eddwebster"><img src="img/fifa21eddwebsterbanner.png"></a>
 </p>
 <p>
 I'm a Data Analysis and Visualisation specialist currently working for <a href="https://www.cityfootballgroup.com/" target="_blank">City Football Group</a>.
-I am enthusiastic about football analytics, data science, machine learning, and applied AI.
+I am enthusiastic and enjoy exploring the topics of football analytics, data science, machine learning, and applied AI.
 My GitHub profile contains my publicly available projects, mostly regarding football analytics, created using Python or visualised in Tableau.

 Check out my <a href="https://github.com/eddwebster/football_analytics" target="_blank">football_analytics</a> repo for a collection of football analytics projects, data, and analysis that I have created, with links to publicly available resources in the football analytics community.